AllStarLink/ASL3-Manual/docs/pi/index.md

 ## Cockpit
 The AllStarLink Pi Appliance includes the user-friendly Cockpit system for ease of administration.
 Cockpit is access on port 9090 of the appliance.
-For example, if the appliance's hostname is `node460181` then pointing a browser to `https://node460181.local` will bring up the Cockpit interface.
-Login is using the username and password that was setup during the Pi imgaging process.
+For example, if the appliance's hostname is `node460181` then pointing a browser to `https://node460181.local:9090/` will bring up the Cockpit interface.
+Note: The hostname only works when your node and your PC are on the same LAN.
+Otherwise use the IP or dns name you assign.
+Login is the username and password that was setup during the Pi imgaging process.

 Cockpit is fairly intuitive to use, but here's are a few pointers to help get started: